Tektite: Classification

 Muong Nong Indochinite with layered structure and inclusions.

-On the basis of morphology and physical characteristics, tektites have traditionally been divided into four groups.
-Those found on land have traditionally been subdivided into three groups: (1) splash-form (normal) tektites, (2) aerodynamically shaped tektites, and (3) Muong Nong-type (layered) tektites.
-Splash-form and aerodynamically shaped tektites are only differentiated on the basis of their appearance and some of their physical characteristics.
+On the basis of morphology and physical characteristics, tektites have traditionally been divided into four groups: (1) splash-form (normal) tektites, (2) aerodynamically-shaped tektites, and (3) Muong Nong (layered) tektites., and (4) microtektites.

+Splash-form and aerodynamically-shaped tektites are differentiated on the basis of their appearance and some of their physical characteristics.
 Splash-form tektites are centimeter-sized tektites that are shaped like spheres, ellipsoids, teardrops, dumbbells, and other forms characteristic of isolated molten bodies.
 They are regarded as having formed from the solidification of rotating liquids, and not atmospheric ablation.
-Aerodynamically shaped tektites, which are mainly part of the Australasian strewn field, are splash-form tektites (buttons) which display a secondary ring or flange.
+Aerodynamically-shaped tektites, which are mainly part of the Australasian strewnfield, are splash-form tektites (buttons) which display a secondary ring or flange.
 The secondary ring or flange is argued as having been produced during the high-speed re-entry and ablation of a solidified splash-form tektite into the atmosphere.

 Muong Nong tektites are typically larger, greater than 10 cm in size and 24 kg in weight, irregular, and layered tektites.
 They have a chunky, blocky appearance, exhibit a layered structure with abundant vesicles, and contain mineral inclusions, such as zircon, baddeleyite, chromite, rutile, corundum, cristobalite, and coesite.

-Microtektites, the fourth group of tektites, are less than 1 mm in size.
+Microtektites are less than 1 mm in size.
 They exhibit a variety of shapes ranging from spherical to dumbbell, disc, oval, and teardrop.
 Their colors range from colorless and transparent to yellowish and pale brown.
 They frequently contain bubbles and lechatelierite inclusions.
 Microtektites are typically found in deep-sea sediments that are of the same ages as those of the four known strewn fields.
-Microtektites of the Australasian strewn field have also been found on land within Chinese loess deposits, and in sediment-filled joints and decimeter-sized weathering pits developed within glacially eroded granite outcrops of the Victoria Land Transantarctic Mountains, Antarctica.
+Microtektites of the Australasian strewnfield have also been found on land within Chinese loess deposits and in sediment-filled joints and decimeter-sized weathering pits developed within glacially-eroded granite outcrops of the Victoria Land Transantarctic Mountains, Antarctica.